M-uch/IAC_RISCV32I_Team_23/README.md

 ## Pipeline Performance ##

-This was measured by collecting the start cycle - when we first start recieving data:
+This was measured by counting the number of cycles from start to finish.

 | .mem File | Single Cycle | Pipelined |
 | :-------: | :----------: | :-------: |